haroldwagg/BigBen/README.md

 This is a PHONEGAP App.

 Plays Westminster Chimes every quarter hour.
-User can select whether to hear the default Big Ben chimes or Mantle Clock chimes.
+User can select whether to hear the default Big Ben chimes or a Mantle  or Grandfather Clock.
 User can also select which quarter-hour chimes to ring.
 Settings are saved in localStorage.

 I use it as a way to keep track of time while I'm programming.